 In September 2021 I visited Tenerife for a friend’s wedding.
 And my boyfriend and I decided to extend our stay a little and explore the island.
-That was a great decision!
-Because not only is Tenerife a great location for a wedding.
+What a great decision!
+Because not only is Tenerife an amazing location for a wedding.
 We were absolutely surprised by its variety in nature, remote black-sand beaches, cuisine, and amazing climate.
 That is why I came up with the idea of writing a one week in Tenerife itinerary.
 Even though, I can already tell you: One week will probably not be enough and you will want to extend your stay.
 But I made sure to write an itinerary that includes the most important places to see in Tenerife, and I also tell you which places you can better skip.
 And psst, I even tell you where you can go whale watching in Tenerife.
 So exciting!
 And without further talk, let’s start with our one-week itinerary for Tenerife:

 This post is part of my Tenerife blog post series.
 Check the following blog posts out to plan your trip: